-The second route stays on the Ohio for a stretch, then turns off on the Cumberland River through Barkley lock.
-20 miles longer but often faster.
+The second route stays on the Ohio for a stretch, then turns off on the Cumberland River through Barkley Lock.
+Twenty miles longer but often faster.
 At the junction we plainly could see the point where the brown crap water flowing from the north mixed with the clearer southern water.
 Not shocking at all, is it?

 Lest anyone think all we do is complain about rivers, we found the Cumberland to be awesome.
 Although there were stretches with erector-set industry along the shore, the river was narrow, the trees were green, and the current was modest.
 A great day of traveling, even upstream.

 We know, we know.
 All the river pictures are starting to look the same.
 Trust us though.
 Some rivers—like the Hudson and the Cumberland—are way better than others even if the photos don’t show it.

 As an aside, Old Crow Medicine Show has a catchy song about rocking like a wagon wheel, which sort of makes no sense.
 What really makes no sense is the line about heading west from the Cumberland Gap to Johnson City.
 Anyone from Tennessee knows full well you can’t do that.

 Anyway, a few miles up the Cumberland, Dana discovered another stowaway.
 The little feller was sticking to a bow rail in a most precarious manner.
 We watched him carefully until we tied up, at which time Dana relocated him to an appropriate spot on shore.
 (Under other circumstances she might have kissed it, but what would she do with TWO princes?)